 Data in the right format

-First off, we need to determine what form the data should be supplied in.
+First off, we need to determine what form the data gathered from the topographic survey should be supplied in.
 There is no point taking the time to do a 3D or full cloud point survey when the client only needs a basic 2D survey or vice versa, where we would need to go back into the field to gather more data to complete the survey.
 So data in the correct format is something that will always be included in every survey.

 One of the most basic things to be included on a topographic survey is the boundaries.
 Even if they are not in dispute, including them in a survey is important to the people that will be using the survey afterwards for planning.
 Boundaries make it clear what people will be working with.
 If only a part of a property is being surveyed, then it is possible that the official boundaries won’t be included but that would be made clear in the survey.